 Publisher: Pudding House Publications

 This chapbook is no longer available, as the publisher has ceased operations.
 My first chapbook, Lonesome was titled after a word my grandmother used to employ now and again.
-She never said "lonely," only "lonesome," and I always got the sense the emotional gulf between these two words was vast.
-I also saw "lonesome" as a bit archaic.
+She never said "lonely," only "lonesome."
+I saw "lonesome" as a bit archaic.
 No one says it anymore; or, rather, I don't hear it said anymore.
 My grandmother's language is long gone, as is my grandmother herself.
 But not before I had a chance to dedicate this chapbook to her (and my mother) and watch her scratch her head over its strange, elusive contents.
 Below is a poem from the collection:

 THE MAN WHO COMES TO VISIT